CharlotteKim123/cse15l-lab-reports/lab-report-2-week-3.md

 ```

-Which methods in your code are called
-What the values of the relevant arguments to those methods are, and the values of any relevant fields of the class
-If those values change, how they change by the time the request is done processing

 ![default Picture](Screen Shot 2022-10-27 at 11.57.27 AM.png)

 The handleRequest method was called after the URL was created in the search engine class.
 The relevant argument for this method in this screenshot was /.
 Since the default value was an empty string, "String " is returned.
 If / is changed, it goes to the if statements to check if they need to add a string or search for a string.